Chaste/chaste-docker/README.md

 ```
 docker run -it -v chaste_data:/home/chaste bdevans/chaste-docker:2017.1
 ```
+This should present you with a bash prompt within an isolated Docker container with all the dependencies and pre-compiled code you need to start building your own Chaste projects.
+If you don't already have a project, just use the provided script `new_project.sh` to create a project template in `~/projects` as a starting point.
+Many tutorials for projects can be found here: https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials.
+Once you have a project ready to build, use the script `build_project.sh <TestMyProject>` (replacing `<TestMyProject>` with the name of your project) and you will find the output in `~/testoutput`.

 ### Developers
 If you're a developer and want to build your own image with a particular code branch, make sure you have Docker up and running then read on!